-To support you as our partners in delivering these experiential learning placements, we have developed a number of resources, including our quidance-on Delivering APPEL-Experiential-Learning-Placements.
-We are also mindful, that no matter what your practice setting, your student will experience a very different placement this year due to the impact of Covid-19.
-You and your team will be very familiar with the "new normal" but these changes will be very different and strange for your student.
+To support you as our partners in delivering these experiential learning placements, we have developed a number of resources, including our Guidance-on Delivering APPEL-Experiential-Learning-Placements.
+We are also mindful, that no matter what your practice setting, your student will experience a very different placement this year due to the ongoing impact of Covid-19.
 The APPEL Operations Team and our Practice Educators are available for support at any time; please do get in contact with us if you ever have any questions or we can provide any assistance.